 Water them daily, and you’ll have food within just a week!
 You can grow fodder year-round, and it’s not only cheap, but it’s incredibly nutritious, too.

-5. Lawn Clippings and Garden Weeds
+5. Garden Weeds

 6. Cottonseed Meal